xuthus83/pigallery2/README.md

 ## 4. Suggest/endorse new features
-  You are welcome to suggest new features to the application via [github issues](https://github.com/bpatrik/pigallery2/issues).
-  Unfortunatly, lately I only have a limited time for this hobby project of mine.
+  Unfortunately, lately I only have a limited time for this hobby project of mine.
-  So, I mostly focuse on those features that are align with my needs.
+  So, I mostly focus on those features that are align with my needs.
 Sorry :(.
-  Although, I try to fixs bugs ASAP (that can still take from a few days to months).
+  Although, I try to fix bugs ASAP (that can still take from a few days to months).
-  I also try to implement some of the feature requests that have a lots of 'likes' (i.e.: `+1`-s or thumbs ups) on it.
+  I also try to implement some feature requests that have a lots of 'likes' (i.e.: `+1`-s or thumbs ups) on it.
   If you have a feature that you really would like to happen, I welcome contributions to the app.
 See [CONTRIBUTING.md](https://github.com/bpatrik/pigallery2/blob/master/CONTRIBUTING.md) for more details.

 ## 5. Known errors
 * IOS map issue
   * Map on IOS prevents using the buttons in the image preview navigation, see #155
 * Video support on weak servers (like raspberry pi) with low upload rate
-  * video playback may use up too much resources and the server might not response for a while.
+  * video playback may use up too much resources and the server might not respond for a while.
 Enable video transcoding in the app, to transcode the videos to lover bitrate.

+## 6. Supporting the project
+I'm making this app for my own entertainment, but I like to share it with others as the contributions and bug reports make the app better and it also does not cost anything to me :)

+There is [no way to donate](https://github.com/bpatrik/pigallery2/discussions/328#discussioncomment-894546) to this project at the moment.
+And I'm also not planning on monetizing it.
+But it warms my hearth [seeing that it is useful for some people](docs/references/README.md).

 ## 6. Credits
 Crossbrowser testing sponsored by [Browser Stack](https://www.browserstack.com) [<img src="https://camo.githubusercontent.com/a7b268f2785656ab3ca7b1cbb1633ee5affceb8f/68747470733a2f2f64677a6f7139623561736a67312e636c6f756466726f6e742e6e65742f70726f64756374696f6e2f696d616765732f6c61796f75742f6c6f676f2d6865616465722e706e67" alt="Browser Stack" height="31px" style="background: cornflowerblue;">](https://www.browserstack.com)